zodwa-wecode/Mzamomtsha-Website/README.md

 then upload the project files into a file on your pc

 Look how easy it is to use:
-click on link above
+click on link above and then click on upload files
-upload files

 Contribute:
 Issue Tracker: https://github.com/nadinetruter/Mzamomtsha-Website/issues